windyberry/linenotify/README.md

 6. Go to selected LINE group and invite LINE Notify into that group

-7. Copy access token put in code and run
+7. Copy access token put in code and run in terminal with this command
+   $python linenoti.py